joaohsneto/joaohsneto/README.md

 ![](https://komarev.com/ghpvc/?username=joaohsneto)
-### Hi guys!👋
+<h2> Hi guys!
+I'm João Herculano.👋</h2>

-My name is João Herculano, I'm from Brazil, I live in Maceió/Alagoas, and I love to look where everyone is looking, trying to see what no one is seeing.😉
+I'm from Brazil, I live in Maceió/Alagoas, and I love to look where everyone is looking, trying to see what no one is seeing.😉

 - 👨‍💻 I'm a Full Stack Development student at Trybe, and Analysis and Systems Development student at Estácio College,
 - 🚀 Recently, I finished front-end projects with: HTML, CSS, JS, ReactJS, ContextAPI, Redux, and also back-end projects with: MySql, MongoDB, NodeJs and ExpressJs.